We are currently filled up solid with Posted repairs so I don’t want any more until January now..sorry.

 Tonearms are particularly delicate

-If I encourage customers to send in a deck, then I seem to ultimately become somehow responsible for this damage….as carriers WILL NOT payout for fragile items like the arm even if you pay to insure it…their get-out being that the carton does not afford sufficient protection…
+If I encourage customers to send in a deck, then I seem to ultimately become somehow responsible for any damage….as carriers WILL NOT payout for fragile items like the arm even if you pay to insure it…their get-out being that the carton does not afford sufficient protection…or the goods are too fragile.

 So please ask me to explain how to remove the arm before shipping… as I am not willing to be responsible for this damage.